halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 Extending these classes is easy, just create your own subclasses of those classes and make sure that the game context used by the designers uses your subclasses.
 Just make sure that the classes have still the same behavior as the old one.
 Also, make sure that the blueprint library methods still work or delete them if they are obsolete for your plugin.

-For UAdventureCharacter and UItemManager subclasses, make up to instance of any UAdventureCharacter and UInventoryItem exists at any given time and that you call the Init method on them before the are used.
+For UAdventureCharacter and UItemManager subclasses, make sure that only one instance of any UAdventureCharacter and UInventoryItem exists at any given time and that you call the Init method on them before the are used.

 When subclassing UDialogController, make sure that either: